 - 1. Introduce the 'Cycle of Continuous Improvement'.
-Emphasize that evaluation is not a singular event, but rather an ongoing process that enables us to gather information systematically during all the different phases of a human rights training session. - a) What is it? - A model of educational evaluation that involves evaluation throughout the training process. - An essential tool for trainers. - b) Why do we use it? - We use the model because it helps us to continuously refine and improve our programs. - If we ask the right questions at the right times, we will get important feedback. - This information can help us see where we are and what direction we should take next.
-It will make our programs more effective and useful for participants. - c) Using the table provided on page 6-14 (Part.
-Man. p.6-11), explain each phase of the cycle along with the examples from the IHRTP. - 2.
+Emphasize that evaluation is not a singular event, but rather an ongoing process that enables us to gather information systematically during all the different phases of a human rights training session. - a) What is it? - A model of educational evaluation that involves evaluation throughout the training process. - o An essential tool for trainers. - b) Why do we use it? - We use the model because it helps us to continuously refine and improve our programs - o If we ask the right questions at the right times, we will get important feedback. - This information can help us see where we are and what direction we should take next.
+It will make our programs more effective and useful for our participants - The information gathered during the different phases of the cycle, and subsequently analyzed and documented can serve as an organizational learning mechanism to the extent that knowledge created for an initiative can be used in other initiatives.
+When shared outside the organization, it can benefit other stakeholders. - c) Using the table provided on page 6-14 (Part.
+Man. p.6-12), explain each phase of the cycle along with the examples from the IHRTP. - 2.
 Ask participants to share any examples from their own experience with these types of evaluation.
 After going over the "Cycle of Continuous Improvement," explain to participants that the activities that follow will focus more on the Development and Implementation phases (formative and end-of-training summative types).